CodyNicholson/Spring_Boot_Kafka_Project/docs/kafka-localhost-commands.md

 # KAFKA LOCALHOST COMMANDS

+You do not need to use any of these commands if you spin up the Kafka Broker and Zookeeper Docker containers, but they are here for your reference!

 ### CREATE KAFKA TOPIC - If it does not already exist
 sh bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1
 --partitions 1 --topic users